AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251021100349.png]]

 Here all the blue lines represent the fragments that the light source can see.
 The occluded fragments are shown as black lines: these are rendered as being shadowed.
 If we were to draw a line or **ray** from the light source to a fragment on the right-most box we can see the ray first hits the floating container before hitting the right-most container.
-As a result, the f
+As a result, the floating container's fragments is not lit and thus in shadow.

+We want to get the point on the ray where it first hit an object and compare this *closest point* to other points on this ray.
+We then do a basic test to see if a test point's ray position is further down the ray than the closest point and if so, the test point must be in shadow.